BalakumaranRKB/VitalChat/README.md

 ## 📋 Description

-**VitalChat** is a cutting-edge generative AI chatbot designed to facilitate meaningful conversations around health-based topics.
+**VitalChat** is a generative AI chatbot designed to facilitate meaningful conversations around health-based topics.
 Leveraging the power of Retrieval-Augmented Generation (RAG), it provides users with accurate, contextual, and relevant health information by drawing from a carefully curated knowledge base.

 ## ✨ Features